LukeIreland1/Tool-Solutions/docker/pytorch-aarch64/README.md

   * Stage 2: 'libs' image including essential tools and libraries such as Python and OpenBLAS.
   * Stage 3: 'tools' image, including a Python3 virtual environment in userspace and a build of NumPy against OpenBLAS, as well as other Python essentials.
   * Stage 4: 'dev' image, including PyTorch with sources
-  * Stage 5: 'pytorch' image, including only the Python3 virtual environment, the PyTorch module, and the basic examples.
+  * Stage 5: 'pytorch' image, including only the Python3 virtual environment, the PyTorch module, and the example scripts.
 PyTorch sources are not included in this image.

 To see the command line options for build.sh use: